 Prepare a large nonstick sauté pan with approx 2 tablespoons Italian Extra Virgin Olive Oil over medium-high heat.
 Season lamb racks generously on all sides with salt and pepper and sear them – backside first – in hot oil.
 Turn to sear on bottom and inside of the racks as well.

 Remove racks from pan when nicely browned all around.
-Brush back side with Dijon mustard (thinned with a little water) and press an even quantity of pecan/herb mix into each rack.
-When all racks are encrusted, place on a roasting pan or sheet tray with a wire rack and roast slowly in preheated oven for approximately 10 to 15 minutes (rare, mid-rare), or until desired doneness achieved.
+Brush backside with Dijon mustard (thinned with a little water) and press an even quantity of pecan/herb mix into each rack.
+When all racks are encrusted, place on a roasting pan or sheet tray with a wire rack and roast slowly in preheated oven for approximately 10 to 15 minutes (rare, mid-rare), or until the desired doneness is achieved.
 Rest for 5 minutes before carving.

-Serve lamb with seasonal vegetables like spring peas, sautéed swiss chard or kale, potatoes or even polenta with parmesan.
-Enjoy!
+Serve lamb with seasonal vegetables like spring peas, sautéed swiss chard or kale, potatoes, or even polenta with parmesan.